-I must admit it's quite complicated to achieve supreme anonymity on the Internet.
+I must admit it’s quite complicated to achieve supreme anonymity on the Internet.
 If you forget just one settings, you can be victim of a DNS leak and fail in protecting your privacy.
 However, there are different methods available in order to help ensure your ability to browse web anonymously.
 And if you follow my recommendations you should be just fine.

 Turn on private browsing for local anonymity

 I wrote an article about private browsing.
-I couldn't not mention it here, as most people get confused between private and anonymous browsing.
+I couldn’t not mention it here, as most people get confused between private and anonymous browsing proxy.
 In brief, you can achieve local anonymity with this feature from your browser.
-As a result, your data won't be stored on your computer and you’ll be utilising your browse anonymously proxy skills.
+As a result, your data won’t be stored on your computer and you’ll be utilising your browse anonymously proxy skills.

 However, your online activity will not be protected.
 You’re still in the clear!
 This is just the first step, you can hide your dirty habits from your friends and family, but not from Big Brother.

 Most web browsers offer a Do Not Track feature.
-You can always activate it, but most websites don't honor it.
+You can always activate it, but most websites don’t honour it.

 Use a VPN for anonymous browsing

-That's no secret: A VPN is the only way to surf anonymously.
+That’s no secret: A VPN is the only way to surf anonymously.
 What is VPN?
 It stands for Virtual Private Network and it’s your way to browse anonymously online.
 It’s a subscription-based software which protects your privacy when surfing.

 It keeps your data safe through encryption and security protocols and helps to browse web anonymously.
 Therefore, websites and third parties (ISP, government, hackers) can track your activity.
 And if you wonder: How to hide my IP online?
 Easy: With a VPN!
-Because it replaces your IP address with the address of their server, so websites can't track your actual location.
+Because it replaces your IP address with the address of their server, so websites can’t track your actual location.

 You can easily find many VPN services online.
 Most of them will ensure anonymous surfing.
 And some of them will even provide you with a stealth browser.
 It’s a browser designed specifically to ensure you’re browsing anonymously.